Shashidhara-S-C/Shashidhara2001/README.md

-- 👋 Hi, I’m @Shashidhara2001
+- 👋 Hi, I’m @Shashidhara S C
+- 📚 Master student(IT) at RVCE Bangalore
-- 👀 I’m interested in creating innovative stuffs
+- 👀 I’m interested in creating innovative stuff
 - 🌱 I’m currently learning to code
 - 📫 How to reach me shashidharsc577@gmail.com

 <!---